ratabora/RealTimeSearchAndAnalytics/README.md

 * Maven2Eclipse Plugin for Eclipse (not required, but aids in importing/building Maven projects)
 * Maven version 3 or higher (required to build shaded executable jars)

-### Environment

-There are two kinds of exercises
-Internet connectivity will be required to build the Maven projects as Maven will automatically download any dependencies specified in the POM file.

 ### Knowledge
 Students should have some unix knowledge (basic commands like cd, ls, mkdir, etc).
 It is helpful but not required to know Java and SQL.

-### Set the properties

-Make sure to set all of the variables in the tutorial.properties file found in the exercises directory.
-These properties will be picked up by the all of the jar files in the exercises.

-For example:

 ### To Download Eclipse